Fixed Route Statistics Report

 • Passenger Per Revenue Hour: The total unlinked passenger trips divided by the actual vehicle revenue hours creates this KPI.
 This helps show the average number of riders that have boarded per revenue hour.

 The following data categories are broken out by Agency, Transit Mode, and Type of Service.
+The Transit mode and Type of Service are defined at the Route Level within the ETMS Routes Card

 • MB DO: Motor Bus Directory Operated